Egyptian Museum: Layout and collections

 The museum has two main floors: the ground floor and the first floor.
-On the ground floor is an extensive collection of large-scale works in stone, including statues, reliefs, and architectural elements.
+On the ground floor is a collection of large-scale works in stone, including statues, reliefs, and architectural elements.
 These are arranged chronologically in a clockwise fashion, from the pre-dynastic to the Greco-Roman period.
-The first floor is dedicated to smaller works, including papyri, coins, textiles, and an enormous collection of wooden sarcophagi.
+The first floor is dedicated to smaller works, including papyri, coins, textiles, and a collection of wooden sarcophagi.

 The numerous pieces of papyrus are generally small fragments, owing to their decay over the past two millennia.
 Several languages are found on these pieces, including Greek, Latin, Arabic, and ancient Egyptian.
 The coins found on this floor are made of many different metals, including gold, silver, and bronze.
 The coins are not only Egyptian, but also Greek, Roman, and Islamic.
-This has helped historians research the history of Ancient Egyptian trade.
+This has helped historians research Ancient Egyptian trade.

-Also on the ground floor are artifacts from the New Kingdom, a time period spanning from 1550 to 1069 BC.
-These artifacts are generally larger than items created in earlier centuries.
-Those items include statues, tables, and coffins (sarcophagi).
-It contains 42 rooms, with many items on view from sarcophagi and boats to enormous statues.
+Also on the ground floor are artefacts from the New Kingdom (1550–1069 BC), generally larger than those of earlier periods, including statues, tables, and sarcophagi.
+The ground floor contains 42 rooms displaying items ranging from sarcophagi and boats to enormous statues.

-On the first floor are artifacts from the final two dynasties of Egypt, including items from the tombs of the Pharaohs Thutmosis III, Thutmosis IV, Amenophis II, Hatshepsut, and the courtier Maiherpri, as well as many artifacts from the Valley of the Kings, in particular the material from the intact tombs of Tutankhamun and Psusennes I.
+On the first floor are artefacts from the final two dynasties of Egypt, including items from the tombs of the Pharaohs Thutmosis III, Thutmosis IV, Amenophis II, Hatshepsut, and the courtier Maiherpri, as well as many artefacts from the Valley of the Kings, in particular the material from the intact tombs of Tutankhamun and Psusennes I.

-Until 2021, two rooms contained several mummies of kings and other royal family members of the New Kingdom.
+Until 2021, two rooms contained several mummies of kings and other members of the New Kingdom's royal family.
 On 3 April 2021, twenty-two of these mummies were transferred to the National Museum of Egyptian Civilization in Fustat in a grand parade dubbed The Pharaohs' Golden Parade.

-Collections are also being transferred to the Grand Egyptian Museum in Giza, including all the artifacts found inside Tutankhamun's tomb.
+Collections are also being transferred to the Grand Egyptian Museum in Giza, including all the artefacts found inside Tutankhamun's tomb.
 "Among the reasons that the GEM itself was conceived, the Egyptian Museum in Tahrir has been criticized for being overcrowded, displaying pieces in a way that is said to make the experience cumbersome for visitors."